ad-freiburg/elevant/README.md

     make download_entity_types_mapping

 This will download the compressed files, extract them and move them to the correct location.
+See [Mapping Files](docs/mapping_files.md) for a description of files generated in these steps.

 NOTE: This will overwrite existing Wikidata and Wikipedia mappings in your `<data_directory>` so make sure this is what you want to do.